qbead/qbeadWebsite/content/book/progpatterns.md

 ```

-This reserves a cell in the memory of the computer, lets us refer to that cell
+This reserves a location in the memory of the computer, called a cell, lets us refer to that cell
 by the name `my_special_integer` and stores the value `6` in it.
 We can name
 the variable however we wish as long as it is a single word or multiple words
 separated with underscores.
 We usually pick names that tell us something about